Istog: Economy

 After World War II, watermills on the river of Istog were nationalized and a new fish plant was built to operate as a socially owned enterprise.
 The company's name under Yugoslavia was "Ribnjak", meaning "piscatory" or "fishery" in Serbian.
 It was later privatized as Motel "Trofta", meaning "trout" in Albanian - the type of fish it has and is still producing, selling, and distributing.
 The company employs around 70 people.
 The company acts as a hotel and restaurant, often hosting traditional weddings.
-The hotel provides hotel rooms as well as small bungalows by the river except Trofta Istog has the "burim" itself which everyone can go and visit the source of water and for sightseeing and the burim has the restaurants "Freskia" and "Morea" that are known for their food and the view of Istog.
+In 2025, Haxhi Zeka University launched the Kosovo Tourism Barometer, a project page presenting an analytical initiative that tracks hospitality service quality (hotels and restaurants) using aggregated publicly available online reviews and comments.